w3c/wot/charters/wot-ocpua-2021-charter-draft.md

 ## Purpose
 The OPC UA W3C WoT Working Group is a joint initiative of the W3C Web of Things (WoT) (https://www.w3.org/WoT/) and the OPC Foundation (https://opcfoundation.org/).
-The purpose is the development of an OPC UA Binding for the W3C Web of Things through an OPC UA Companion specification and mirrored as a W3C Recommendation/Note(?) docuement.
+The purpose is the development of an OPC UA Binding for the W3C Web of Things through an OPC UA Companion specification and mirrored as a W3C Recommendation/Note(?) document.

 ## Scope
 Web of Thing (WoT) should support a standardized binding to OPC UA systems to enable simple application development like for cross-domain